Travel Vaccination Advice for Tonga

 Heatstroke

 Heatstroke is caused by excessive sun exposure.
 It can be simply prevented by applying high-factor sunscreen every three hours, covering up exposed skin, staying in the shade at midday, and regularly drinking water.
-Check out our recommended sunscreens in What are the Best Sunscreens for Tonga?
+Check out our recommended sunscreens in The Best Sunscreens for Tonga + Sun Protection Tips.

 E-coli (Traveller’s Diarrhoea)